gdsmith5/another-blog/projects.md

 {: .blog-tags}
 <a> interpolation </a> <a> aerosol </a> <a> GPR </a> <a> MATLAB </a>

-In this project I used GPR (Gaussian process regression) to interpolate low-cost PurpleAir aerosol sensor data around Athens, GA and to visualize it on a map of the area.
+In this project I used GPR (Gaussian process regression) to interpolate low-cost PurpleAir aerosol sensor data around the Southeast U.S. and to visualize it on a map of the area.